 More detailed information on the Eurovision Kids Friendship Campaign can be downloaded here.

-Ten public broadcasters took part in the campaign in 2021:
+10 public broadcasters took part in the campaign:

 Music and movement bring people together.
 Don’t be shy and #SayHi!